SAP/openui5-docs/docs/Navigate_with_Nested_Components_8e9d6e4.md

 ### Using `navTo` for Passing Information to a Nested Router

 For passing information about the route name and parameters for a nested router, you use the `oComponentTargetInfo` parameter of the `navTo` method.
 By this, the router in nested components can show the targets which are configured to one specific route instead of giving the router an empty hash as default.
-This `oComponentTargetInfo` parameter contains key value pairs with the name of a `Component` target as key and the value must be an object which has at least the route name in the `route` property.
+This `oComponentTargetInfo` parameter contains key-value pairs with the name of a `Component` target as the key, and the value must be an object which has at least the route name in the `route` property.
 The route name should be matched within the router of this component with the parameters for this route.
 If this route has again `Component` targets, the property `componentTargetInfo` can be used to specify the route information.
 The value of the `componentTargetInfo` property has the same structure as the `oComponentTargetInfo` parameter of the `navTo` method.

 The following example shows a top level router with a "home" route with two `Component` targets: